Keto Frittata – Easy Breakfast Idea

 Adding Milk to a Frittata

-It’s not necessary to add the almond milk to this recipe.
+It’s not necessary to add the almond milk, or any type of milk, to this recipe.
 If you’d rather leave it out, you can.
 In a typical frittata, you’d use milk or heavy cream.
 Since this is a keto recipe, we substitute the milk for almond milk.

 I think it leads to fluffier egg.
 However, the frittata will turn out very good even without the milk.